-A fourth-time DUI arrest (within seven years of the first one) is an automatic category B felony in Nevada.
-It makes no difference if the driver caused no accidents or injuries.
+A fourth-time DUI arrest (within seven years of the first one) is an automatic category B felony in the state of Nevada.
+This is the case even if the driver caused no accidents or injuries.

 This is because a 3rd time DUI in Nevada is an automatic felony, and Nevada law requires that every DUI arrest after a DUI third conviction be charged as a felony.
 The saying amongst prosecutors goes, “Once a felon, always a felon.”